amansharma31085/Device-Control-Using-Gesture/README.md

 # 🤝 Contributing
 Contributions are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-# 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 # 🙏 Acknowledgments
 MediaPipe for robust hand tracking.